solana-foundation/developer-content/docs/core/transactions.md

 Under the hood, the `SystemProgram.transfer` method is functionally equivalent to the more verbose example above.
-The `SystemProgram.transfer` method simply abstracts away the details of creating the instruction data buffer and explicitly specifies the `AccountMeta` for each account required by the instruction.
+The `SystemProgram.transfer` method simply abstracts away the details of creating the instruction data buffer and `AccountMeta` for each account required by the instruction.

 The details for building program instructions are often abstracted away by client libraries.
 However, if one is not available, you can always fall back to